Carol Matas

 Carol Matas is a Canadian writer.

-Carol Matas has had more than forty-five books for young people published over several decades, including science fiction, fantasy, historical and contemporary.
+She has had more than forty-three books for young people published over several decades, including science fiction, fantasy, historical, contemporary, realistic fiction, historical fiction and foods science.
 Her novels often reflect a Jewish perspective, and her best-known are set during the Holocaust.
-Her books have been highly honored.
-She has been shortlisted for the Governor General's Awards twice.
+Her books have been highly honored, including having been shortlisted for the Governor General's Awards twice.